New LEGO Batman Game Once Again Skips Online Co-Op

 Each playable character has unique skills, dedicated progression trees, and their own gadgets and combos.
 Robin has a line launcher, Nightwing wields the battle staff, Batgirl uses a hackarang, Jim Gordon wields a foam sprayer, and Catwoman’s whip is showcased in the new trailer.

-I’m honestly a bit stumped as to why TT Games refuses to implement online co-op in their games when so many players enjoy their games in co-op.
+I’m honestly a bit stumped as to why TT Games refuses to implement online co-op when so many players enjoy their games in co-op.
 Being restricted to the same screen isn’t exactly feasible for many, especially in an open-world adventure that will likely be longer than their previous releases and require multiple sessions.

 I really hope TT Games reconsiders their stance on online play for future titles or adds it to LEGO Batman: Legacy of the Dark Knight in a future update.